Skip to Main Content

 How to get started

-Take time to think about your approach, including where to search and what keywords to use.
-Searching is an organic process.
-You will likely incorporate new keywords into your strategy as you learn more.
+Think about your approach, including where best to search and what keywords you can use.
+Searching is an organic process, you will likely change your search strategy as you find new keywords that are relevant.

 Test your knowledge